drghirlanda/alex/Docs/Roadmap.md

 ------------------

 It should be possible to display sequences of stimuli, rather than single stimuli, in each trial.
-The comma charatcter (,) has been reserved for the specification of sequences.
-A Durations field is planned for Stimuli.csv.
-For example a sequence of two stimuli A and B, lasting 1 and 2 seconds, respectively, could be described in Phases.csv:
+For example a sequence of two stimuli A and B, lasting 1 and 2 seconds, respectively, could be described in Phases.csv as:

     Phase Stimulus Durations Trials Rewards USs
-    1     A,B      1000,2000 10     1       Smiley
+    1     A|B      1000|2000 10     1       Smiley

+But we need a clean syntax to specify onset and offset of all stimuli in the sequence...

 Multiple responses
 ------------------

-It should be possible to instruct alex to record any keypress, and make rewards specific to stimulus/key combinations.
-Proposed syntax:
+It should be possible to make rewards specific to stimulus/key combinations.
+Possible syntax:

-    Phase Stimulus Trials Rewards USs
-    1     A        10     a:1     Smiley
-    1     B        10     l:1     Smiley

-This would indicate that presses of the 'a' key should be rewarded with a smiley when stimulus A is presented, while when B is presented the rewarded key is 'l'.
-Multiple stimulus/key pairs could be entered
-as:

     Phase Stimulus Trials Rewards   USs
     1     A        10     a:1,l:0.5 a:Smiley,l:Smiley